Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 Winner: BPC-157 for fastest overall healing, with TB-500 close behind for specific injury types.

-Safety considerations become paramount when selecting peptides for wound healing, particularly for extended treatment courses.
+Safety considerations become critical when selecting peptides for wound healing, particularly for extended treatment courses.
 GHK-Cu demonstrates the most favorable safety profile, with over 40 years of clinical use and minimal reported adverse events.
 The peptide's natural occurrence in human plasma and its role in normal physiological processes contribute to its excellent tolerability.

 Common GHK-Cu side effects include mild skin irritation with topical use (affecting less than 5% of patients) and occasional injection site tenderness with subcutaneous administration.
 No serious adverse events have been reported in clinical trials involving over 3,000 patients (Safety Analysis, Journal of Cosmetic Dermatology, 2022).

 BPC-157 shows excellent short-term safety in available studies, with side effect rates below 3% in clinical trials.
 Reported adverse events include mild nausea (1.2% of patients), temporary fatigue (0.8%), and injection site reactions (1.5%).
-However, long-term safety data remains limited due to the peptide's relatively recent introduction to clinical practice.
+But long-term safety data remains limited due to the peptide's relatively recent introduction to clinical practice.

 TB-500 carries the highest side effect profile among the three options, though serious adverse events remain rare.
 Approximately 8-12% of patients experience injection site reactions, 5-7% report temporary fatigue, and 2-3% develop mild headaches.
 These effects typically resolve within 48-72 hours and rarely require treatment discontinuation.